 - Prepare the product by mixing it well, may it be through shaking it thoroughly or mixing it well

-- Apply at temperatures at 40 degrees Fahrenheit for optimum application
+- Apply at temperatures of 40 degrees Fahrenheit for optimum application

 - Apply with a synthetic brush, roller, or spray